jlfranklin/techbook/docs/00-engineering/engineering-roles.md

 * Responsible for "low level" organization and assignment of module coding tickets (especially on bigger projects).
 * Basic module install and upgrades.
 * Generally does a significant amount of the custom code and module work themselves (or all of it, on smaller projects).

+## Front-end Developer

+A Front-end Developer has fluency or near fluency in one or more languages.
+They are able to help collect requirements, design, and build components of front-end applications and themes.
+They are familiar with the tooling of the technology and framework of their assigned projects.